 Hi, My name is Jessamyn West and I’m a library technologist living in Vermont.
 Thanks for visiting my website.
 Here is a short list of things people often look for on this page.

 This is my professional blog where I occasionally write about library-oriented things and about my own work within the library profession.

 I started this site in April 1999 when I found the URL available as I was doing vaguely work-oriented stuff at the reference desk of the community college I worked at in Seattle.
 I’ve always had things I wanted to tell and show people online and the nascent blog format became the way to do that.
-I’ve worked in many libraries since, and while my interests have evolved, I don’t think they’ve changed terribly much.
 I love libraries because I believe they are a true manifestation of the public sphere in the US.
 They are a place where people can read what they want, be who they are, and inform themselves about what interests them.

 I like to help people do that.
 I am also fiercely protective of losing what is special about libraries, and much of my work concerns this preservation issue in its many facets.
 I am a user-oriented librarian when I’m working at a library, and a library activist when I am not.
 My passion presently is mucking about in the intersection of libraries, technology and politics and describing what I find there.